 All UAL libraries have self service kiosks, combined with roaming staff support.
 Staffed service points are also available during core hours for users with more complex queries.
 Self-service enables users to issue, return and renew library resources without having to queue at service points.

 Users are also able to check their library accounts at our kiosks, and pay any outstanding library fines using coins and notes and/or the attached chip and pin facility.

 Users are encouraged to use self service for all their straightforward library transactions.
-CSM, LCC and LCF each have a RFID enabled sorter for all returned materials during core hours.
+Central Saint Martins, London College of Communication and London College of Fashion each have a RFID (radio frequency identification) enabled sorter for all returned materials during core hours.
 This speeds up the return and accurate shelving of library stock.

 - Move throughout the library offering assistance where it is required;